xsscx/srd/code/debugserver/Readme.md

 ```
 Feedback ID's: FB9289266, FB9436327 & Others..
 Main Feedback == FB9436327

-NOTE that symbolication does not work on the SRD for anything on the cryptex, like Toybox Unstripped!!!!
+NOTE that symbolication does not work on the SRD for anything on the cryptex, like Toybox Unstripped.

+Target Audience: Apple SRD Development Team

+Requirement: Physical posession and use of Apple Security Research Device 12,1

+TESTING: APPLE!!
+DO NOT USE ANY SRD SIMULATOR!
+Apple is constantly being burned by its dependence on a SRD Simulator.

 # Attach the 15.0 SDK DDI
 ```